helmetroo/fetch-twitter-bookmarks/README.md

 <a name="logging"></a>
 ## Logging
-Network requests and more details about internal errors not shown in the app are saved to log files via [winston](https://github.com/winstonjs/winston).
+Network requests, and full details of internal errors not shown to you are saved to log files via [winston](https://github.com/winstonjs/winston).
-The default location logs are stored is at `$APP_ROOT/logs/debug.log`.
+The default location for logs is `$APP_ROOT/logs/debug.log`.

 <a name="database"></a>
 ## Database